When Hobart revamps one of its well-established welders, it is bound to draw some attention.

 If you want advanced timer features like spot/stitch, burnback, run-in, and pre/post gas flow, they are not included in the Ironman 240.
 You will need to spend more money to get a far more expensive machine that includes these features.

-Things that Make the Ironman 240 MIG Great
+Features that Make the Hobart Ironman 240 Great

 Power is often one of the first things mentioned when talking about the Ironman 240.
 That makes sense since this machine puts out 280 amps and allows you to weld up to 1/2 inch steel in a single pass.